KalokaK/FirstCPPOGL/README.md

 else build with cmake, was coded in clion, should work on Code OSS and microsofts version of it.

 ## contributors
-Me -- KalokaK, graphics, chess backend, input
+Me -- KalokaK, graphics, chess backend, input <br>
-My collaborator on this project -- HannibalBarkas, original backend My friend and windows tester -- Sivecano, minor windows fixes, texture loader, text system
+My collaborator on this project -- HannibalBarkas, original backend <br>
+My friend and windows tester -- Sivecano, minor windows fixes, texture loader, text system <br>